WorkAroundHQ/app/SECURITY.md

 - Users can't create passwords shorter than 12 characters.

+Action:

+- Inform users to use a strong password when they try use a weak one.

 ### No Session Timeout

 _The session created after a user login has no reasonable timeout duration._